xypron/kernel-edgerouter/README.md

 The Debian package installation routine shows a list of available kernels and asks which of them shall be copied to /boot/uboot/vmlinux.

-This assumes that the partion from which u-boot reads the kernel is mounted as /boot/uboot.
+This assumes that the partition from which u-boot reads the kernel is mounted as /boot/uboot.

 <h2>Manual build and installation</h2>